Family and MWR Branding

 Sponsor and advertiser logos may appear to the right of the Family and MWR logo.
 They should be shorter than the circular Family and MWR logo.
 If there are sponsorship levels for a specific event or program, size the logos according to the appropriate sponsorship levels, as shown in Figure 6.

-sponsor logo sizes example
+sponsor logo application ex.png

 Our Trademark